 Individual Members who are entitled to do so can put their own names forward to serve on Members' Committees.
 They do not need to be proposed or seconded.
-With the exception of the Arbitration Strategy Committee, committees and their Chair will be appointed annually by the Directors.
+Normally no more than one (1) representative from a single company will be a member of the Board, any Committee or Working Group, except under extraordinary circumstances that are approved by the FGC.
+With the exception of the Arbitration Strategy Committee, Committees and their Chair will be appointed annually by the Directors.

-1 Committees must act efficiently v but can r un in anv v wav thev o :hoose. inc luding:
+- 1 Committees must act efficiently but can run in any way they choose, including:

 - a meetings;

 - b telephone discussions;

 - c teleconferences;

 - d e-mail exchanges and

 - e video conferences.

-The below committees will comprise the number of persons as stipulated in the table.
-A quorum is the lowest number of members of the committee needed to be present before any valid business can be performed.
+The below Committees will comprise the number of persons as stipulated in the table.
+A quorum is the lowest number of members of the Committee needed to be present before any valid business can be performed.

-Appointed members Persons needed to form a quorum Arbitration Strategy Committee See Bylaw 410 5
+Appointed members Persons needed to form a quorum.

+Arbitration Strategy Committee See Bylaw 410